iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - `Bagging`: Multiple decision trees are trained in `parallel` to form one strong accurate predicting model.
 - Adding multiple decision trees reduces the risk of `error` and `overfitting` by reducing the variance.
 - Random forests are accurate, robust to `overfitting`, used for both `regression` and `classification`.
-- Random forest can be trained on data of any type (numerical, categorical, and ordinal data)
+- Random forests can be trained on data of any type (numerical, categorical, and ordinal data)

 **Advantages:**
 - RF can handle large datasets with high features and can provide accurate results.